-RICHMOND, Va. - A Richmond, Virginia, man was arrested on a state weapons charge after he was stopped by Transportation Security Administration officers at the Richmond International Airport (RIC) checkpoint yesterday, Sept.
-27, when TSA officers detected a loaded handgun in one of the man’s carry-on bags.
+RICHMOND, Va. - A Richmond, Virginia, man was issued a summons on a state weapons charge after he was stopped by Transportation Security Administration officers at the Richmond International Airport checkpoint this morning, July 2 when the TSA officers detected a handgun in one of his carry-on bags.

-TSA officers detected the handgun, a .380 caliber semi-automatic, loaded with 13 rounds including one in the chamber, in the man’s carry-on bag as he was passing through the airport checkpoint.
+TSA officers detected the handgun, loaded with seven rounds including one in the chamber, in the man’s carry-on bag as he was passing through the airport checkpoint.
 The TSA officer who was staffing the checkpoint X-ray machine detected the handgun inside the traveler’s carry-on bag as it passed along the conveyor belt.

-TSA officers immediately contacted the Richmond International Airport Police, which responded and confiscated the gun and ammunition and arrested the Richmond resident on a state weapons charge.
+TSA officers immediately contacted the Richmond International Airport Police, which responded and took possession of the gun and ammunition and issued a summons the man on a state weapons charge.
 There was no impact to airport operations.

 This incident serves as a reminder that passengers are responsible for the contents of bags they bring to the security checkpoint, and TSA’s advice to passengers is to look through bags thoroughly before coming to the airport to make sure there are no illegal or prohibited items.

 Weapons—including firearms, firearm parts and ammunition—are not permitted in carry-on bags, but can be transported in checked bags if they are unloaded, properly packed and declared to the airline.
 Passengers who bring firearms to the checkpoint are subject to possible criminal charges from law enforcement and civil penalties from TSA up to $11,000.